Mobile-Information-Visualization/MoInVis-Paracoords/README.md

 var string1 = ‘string’;
 ```
 - When a string contains single quotes, they need to be escaped with a backslash `(\)`.

+# Running the server.
+- Server command: python -m http.server [port_number] --bind [ip]
+- Replace [ip] with computer's ip adress in startserver before running.
+Both mobile and computer need to be on the same network.
+- Run the batch file.
+Browse in mobile with http://[ip]:[port_number]